Frequently Asked Questions

 Q: What if I play a sport in the fall?
 Is it possible to work during the spring semester only?

-A: Yes, you may obtain a job for the spring semester only, or you may begin work during the fall semester and work only a few hours per week as some employers will work around your schedule.
+A: Yes, you may obtain a job for the fall or spring semester only, or you may begin work during the fall semester and work only a few hours per week as some employers will work around your schedule.

 Q: Who do I contact if I have a question concerning the payroll process?